The Red List of Trains in Japan

 Current Operations & Future Prospects

 JR East retains a few Joyful Trains, which are for rail tours and special trains during peak seasons.
-Other standard carriages are stored at depots and due to be sent for scrap.

 JR West operates the series in various lines such as Hokuriku, Chugoku and San'in regions.
 The KiHa 40 series is the most common type on non-electrified lines.
-JR West has built an electric-diesel train called DEC 700 series in 2021.
+JR West built an electric-diesel train called DEC 700 series in 2021.
 Though it is under testing, JR West might mass-produce it in the mid or late-2020s to replace the KiHa 40 series.

 South Hokkaido Railway (also known as Donan Isaribi Tetsudo), Aizu Railway, Hojo Railway, Kominato Railway and Nishikigawa Tetsudo recently introduced the series, many of which are for tourists.